 What kinds of disputes can be mediated?

 Mediation is appropriate for most workplace disputes between two parties.
-This may include interpersonal conflict as well as concerns with perceived discrimination and / or harassment.
-Areas not address by the EAP mediation service include pay, tenure, promotion, family mediation and conflict involving threats or physical assault.
+Areas not address by the EAP mediation service include pay, tenure, promotion, discrimination, family mediation, and conflict involving threats, harassment, or physical assault.

 Does mediation replace existing programs?